sajusal/sros-peering/README.md

 # Optional - Configuration Groups

-SROS supports the creation of configuration templates called configuration groups which can be applied at different branches in the configuration using the apply-groups command.
+SR OS supports the creation of configuration templates called configuration groups which can be applied at different branches in the configuration using the apply-groups command.
 To view the expanded configuration, use the `info inherirance` command under the branch context.

-For more details on Config groups, visit [SROS Configuration Groups Documentation](https://documentation.nokia.com/sr/23-7-1/books/7x50-shared/md-cli-user/edit-configuration.html#unique_469766673).
+For more details on Config groups, visit [SR OS Configuration Groups Documentation](https://documentation.nokia.com/sr/23-7-1/books/7x50-shared/md-cli-user/edit-configuration.html#unique_469766673).

 In this example, we are creating an IS-IS configuration group for authentication and metric.